 VxRail uses a modular, scale-out architecture of 1U and 2U appliance chassis each containing one or four server nodes.
 VxRail clusters are comprised of at least three and as many as sixty-four nodes and can be scaled non-disruptively by adding appliances.
-Each node is configured with 2.5” drive form-factor SSDs and 2.5” or 3.5” HDDs (S Series only) in either hybrid or all-flash configurations.
+Two nodes can also be direct-connected for smaller environments.
+Each node is configured with 2.5” drive formfactor SSDs and 2.5” or 3.5” HDDs (S Series only) in either hybrid or all-flash configurations.

 vSAN is embedded in the VMware hypervisor kernel, allowing for more optimization of the data path and simpler management.
 This integration also leverages the features of vSphere, such as High Availability (HA), vMotion, Distributed Resource Scheduler (DRS), Site Recovery Manager, vRealize Automation, etc.